Luis Maria Baca Grant No. 4

 Bankrupt, the lands of the corporation, after sustained litigation, were purchased by the Nature Conservancy and subsequently incorporated into the public lands of the United States, the southern and eastern portions as national forest and the Great Sand Dunes National Park and Preserve and the northern and western portions as the Baca National Wildlife Refuge.
 The original ranch headquarters and other buildings are on the wildlife refuge.
 As is usual on federal wildlife refuges, grazing and hay production continue on a limited basis.

 History of the original Las Vegas Grant

-The following is copied from a US Forest Service document:
+The history of the grant from a US Forest Service document:

 Action under the Treaty of Guadalupe Hidalgo: